TovarischPootis/Nutscript_Plugins/README.md

 For convenience, use /gmtpmenu.

 # chatColorFix
-!!!NUTSCRIPT 1.1-beta HAS FIXED THIS ISSUE ALREADY.
-YOU DO NOT NEED THIS IF YOU ARE USING THE LATEST VERSION OF 1.1-beta!!!
+!!!NUTSCRIPT 1.2 HAS FIXED THIS ISSUE ALREADY.
+YOU DO NOT NEED THIS IF YOU ARE USING THE LATEST VERSION OF 1.2!!!
 This plugin was made by Sample Name (Sample Name#2010).
-It fixes the chatbox colour setting, which is currently broken in default NS (both 1.1 and 1.1-beta).
+It fixes the chatbox colour setting, which is currently broken in default NS (1.1).
 If you want to customize the chat color, use this plugin to avoid errors

 # Crosshair
 This is basically the default plugin, but now has a config option to disable it without the need of deleting/disabling the plugin completely